Diedrick Brackens: Biography

 Brackens spent his early years moving between Army bases whilst his father served in the military.
 He received his BFA from the University of North Texas in 2011.
 It was here that he was first introduced to the discipline of weaving.
 He then pursued an MFA degree at the California College of the Arts in 2014.
 Under the teachings of textile artist Josh Faught, his work on the exploration of queer identity inspired Brackens to explore his own themes of African and American history, as well as his own identity as a gay black man living in the southern United States.
-He was a professor and head of the fiber program at California State University, Long Beach from 2015-2019.
+He was a professor and head of the fiber program at California State University, Long Beach from 2015 to 2019.

 Career

-His work has been shown in multiple solo exhibitions at the Craft Contemporary, Los Angeles, (2022); Jack Shainman Gallery, New York, (2021); Blanton Museum of Art(2020); Ulrich Museum of Art, Wichita (2017); Steve Turner Gallery, Los Angeles, Joan Mitchell Center Residency, (2016); and Johansson Projects, Oakland (2015).
+His work has been shown in multiple solo exhibitions at the Craft Contemporary, Los Angeles, (2022); Jack Shainman Gallery, New York, (2021); Blanton Museum of Art (2020); Ulrich Museum of Art, Wichita (2017); Steve Turner Gallery, Los Angeles, Joan Mitchell Center Residency, (2016); and Johansson Projects, Oakland (2015).
 Group exhibitions include SOMArts, San Francisco (2014); Berkeley Art Museum (2014); 3rd Ghetto Biennale, Port-au-Prince, Haiti (2013); and Museum of Geometric Art, Dallas (2011).